RamDurgaSai/Copy-Paste/README.md

 # Copy-Paste
-Copy-Paste is small python tool that can hold upto 5 clipboard text
+Copy-Paste is small python Clipboard Manager that can hold upto 5 clipboard text